 “Turmeric does have benefits for your hair because of its anti-inflammatory properties,” Gaunitz says.
-Its range of perks make turmeric a versatile ingredient for hair.
-You can find it in a range of hair products, from shampoos to conditioners, creams, masks, and even oils.
-By applying turmeric to your strands, you might experience a slew of its advantages, such as:
+Its range of perks makes it a versatile ingredient for hair.
+You can find it in everything from shampoos and conditioners to hair masks and treatment oils.
+All that to say, by applying turmeric to your strands, you might experience several benefits:

-Improves scalp health: Turmeric’s anti-inflammatory benefits give an overall boost to the health of your scalp.
-“The healing and anti-inflammatory properties of turmeric naturally help with irritation of the scalp—unlike other products that do this by adding artificial ingredients,” Engelman says.
-“Turmeric is a great natural addition for a healthy scalp and hair.”
+- Improves scalp health: Turmeric’s anti-inflammatory benefits give an overall boost to the health of your scalp.
+“The healing and anti-inflammatory properties of turmeric naturally help with irritation of the scalp—unlike other products that do this by adding artificial ingredients.
+[It's] a great natural addition for a healthy scalp and hair,” says Engelman.

-Provides antioxidants: Free radicals can wreak havoc on your hair, scalp, and complexion, but one of the many reasons antioxidants are so loved is because they fight them off.
+- Protects hair from environmental stressors: Free radicals can wreak havoc on your hair, scalp, and complexion, but one of the many reasons antioxidants like turmeric are so loved is because they fight them off.
 As a result, hair follicles are protected from damage by harmful molecules.

 Hair Type Consideration

 Our experts agree that turmeric can give any hair type a boost.
 “However, if you have an inflammatory scalp condition, you must make sure that you are tracking your progress during the use of turmeric,” Gaunitz says.
-“In some cases, I’ve seen turmeric aggravate inflammatory scalp conditions that are caused by allergies or chemical exposure that is ongoing.
-The reason for that is turmeric is actually enhancing the immune response, which ultimately is causing hair loss.
+“In some cases, I’ve seen turmeric aggravate inflammatory scalp conditions that are caused by allergies or ongoing chemical exposure.
+The reason for that is turmeric is enhancing the immune response, which ultimately is causing hair loss.
 These are rare conditions, though.”

 How to Use Turmeric for Hair